yquake2/yquake2/README.md

 The retail CD version of Quake II and both addons contain up to 11 Audio CD tracks, forming the soundtrack.
-Since modern computers lack the ability for classic Audio CD playback, it's often emulated by a transparent combination of CD ripping and playback, these tracks can be ripped into OGG/Vorbis files.
+Since modern computers lack the ability for classic Audio CD playback, it's often emulated by a transparent combination of CD ripping and playback.
+The tracks can be ripped into OGG/Vorbis files.
 Yamagi Quake II will use these files instead of the CD tracks.

 Later Quake II version, for example the one included with Quake IV and the one